rpm-software-management/rpm/docs/manual/format.md

 layout: default
 title: rpm.org - RPM Package format
 ---

 # Package format

-This document describes the RPM file format version 3.0, which is used by RPM versions 2.1 and greater.
+This document describes the RPM file format version 4.0.
 The format is subject to change, and you should not assume that this document is kept up to date with the latest RPM code.
-That said, the 3.0 format should not change for quite a while, and when it does, it will not be 3.0 anymore :-).
+With that said, the basic principles have not and are not likely to change significantly over time.

 \warning In any case, THE PROPER WAY TO ACCESS THESE STRUCTURES IS THROUGH THE RPM LIBRARY!!